 Top of the lake from Glenorchy

-Head north to Glenorchy, and pick up an e-bike from Electric Bikes Glenorchy at Mrs Woolly's General Store.
-Explore the film locations of Paradise or ride the trail around the headwaters of Lake Wakatipu.
+Head north to Glenorchy, and pick up an e-bike from Electric Bikes Glenorchy at Mrs. Woolly's General Store.
+Explore the film locations of Paradise or ride the trail around the headwaters of Lake Whakatipu.
 You can even venture around the top of the lake to Kinloch for lunch and a refreshing beverage before cruising back to base.

 Where to hire an e-bike in Queenstown

 Here are some of the best paces to hire e-bikes in Queenstown, Arrowtown, and beyond.

 Going Blue e-bikes come with repair kits, maps, helmets, water bottles with holders, and instant support from the team.
 They can deliver them to your door, and their online tutorials will show you how to operate your e-bike.